White Box Penetration Testing: When Do You Need One?

 Do I Need A White Box Pen Test?

-Knowing when to execute a white box pentest and establishing whether your organization needs one is essential and should mostly be performed at an early stage of development before the software is launched and before it goes into production.
+Knowing when to execute a white box pen test and establishing whether your organization needs one is essential and should mostly be performed at an early stage of development before the software is launched and before it goes into production.

 The rule of thumb is that the more critical your application is, the more thorough your test should be, meaning the better it is to perform a white box penetration test on it.

-Such examples might include white box testing a bank application, where the primary focus and testing scope should be to find parts of the data that handle the sensitive customer’s data, how the storage of data is handled, the database security and ensure that the security controls there are at their finest.
+Such examples might include white box testing a bank application, where the primary focus and testing scope should be to find parts of the data that handle the sensitive customer’s data, how the storage of data is handled, the database security, and ensure that the security controls there are at their finest.

-However, it is worth noting that sometimes just a white box penetration test is not enough and depending on the type and scope of the application, system or service that you want to test it is best to use this type of testing together with other forms of security assessments.
+However, it is worth noting that sometimes just a white box penetration test is not enough, and depending on the type and scope of the application, system, or service that you want to test it is best to use this type of testing together with other forms of security assessments.

-The Advantages Of White Box Testing
+Advantages Of White Box Testing

 The main advantage of a white box penetration testing approach is that the penetration testers have information for the application from the point of view of development and can conduct deep and thorough tests.
-In addition, a white box approach maximizes the use of the time spent testing and the testing coverage is much more comprehensive.

 A white box approach also ends up revealing way more security vulnerabilities than a black box approach and is involved in strengthening security by improving the design and usability.